sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 My goal was to align Tidy's character counting with what a human would expect.

 At first, I was going to have Tidy count characters with `word.nfc().chars().count()`, normalizing the Unicode before counting.
-This would give each accented character a character count of 1, which I argue is inline with human expectation.
+This would give each accented character a character count of 1, which I argue is reasonably in-line with human expectation.

 But this didn't seem quite right.
 While the accented characters I had seen and tested with did give a count of 1 when run through `.nfc().chars().count()`, I wasn't sure this was the case for _every_ character users might throw at it.
-To my knowledge, this isn't what NFC normalization was made for.
+From what I've gathered, this isn't what NFC normalization was made for.

 Then, a Fediverse friend recommended I count what's called [grapheme clusters](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) instead.
-To do this, I had to add yet another crate called [unicode_segmentation](https://docs.rs/unicode-segmentation/latest/unicode_segmentation/), but its API is pretty simple.
+To do this, I had to add yet another crate called [unicode_segmentation](https://docs.rs/unicode-segmentation/latest/unicode_segmentation/), but its API is thankfully pretty simple.

 ```rust
 use unicode_segmentation::UnicodeSegmentation;